 As well as even lazy sprints, such as this:

-That said, I did see a bit of separation on one sprint, here, where it overestimated the power for one second (the remainder of the sprint was back inline):
+That said, I did see a bit of separation on one sprint, here, where it overestimated the power for one second (the remainder of the sprint was back in line):

 But that is the singular exception I can find in all of my data sets from the last few months.
 Everything else has been solid.

-Ok, so with all the power accuracy bits largely solid, there is one issues I came across, which was dropouts of the ANT+ data streams.
+Ok, so with all the power accuracy bits largely solid, there is one issue I came across, which was dropouts of the ANT+ data streams.
 This issue occurs when your app is connected to the trainer via WiFi, and you are leveraging ANT+ in some capacity.
 That could be recording from the trainer (such as on a Garmin watch), or, using the heart rate bridging feature, and the HR sensor is paired via ANT+.
 In this case, dropouts of the ANT+ channel can and will occur in certain production batches, such as this:

 After bringing this up to JetBlack, they set about trying to figure out what was going on.
 To save you a slate of time, TLDR is that after multiple firmware updates and a month of dorking around, they determined that the communications chipset in the first 200 units wasn’t up to the standard they needed (including my test unit), causing dropouts specifically when ANT+ was used concurrently with WiFi (an admittedly rare scenario).
 Interestingly, they had already changed chipset providers prior to my issue, which was vaguely related.
 JetBlack says the new chipset that’s already been shipping for about 45-60 days now, resolves this overloading issue (which caused the dropouts), and all units currently in shipping containers are with the new chipset.
 Since the change after those first 200 units, JetBlack has shipped the remainder of units (thousands) with the new chipset.